 When we experience the religious rituals of the “other,” we usually cannot help but respond with an internal running commentary, seeking connections to our own past.
-I know that when I hear the blast of a conch shell blown at an Afro-Brazilian rite, my mind skips back to the sound of the shofar in my childhood temple.
+I know that whenever I heard the blast of a conch shell at an Afro-Brazilian rite during my years in Brazil, my mind would skip back to the sound of the shofar in my childhood temple.

-On Rosh Hashanah and Yom Kippur, many non-Jewish partners, and interfaith children, find themselves attending services with Jewish family members.
-These services, while tremendously important to Jews, can be difficult for non-Jews to access, due to length, solemnity, and the density of Hebrew.
-Nevertheless, I always strongly recommend that non-Jews accompany their Jewish partners to synagogue services, both to keep them from feeling lonely, and for educational purposes.
+On Rosh Hashanah and Yom Kippur, many Christians (and Muslims, Hindus, Buddhists, atheists) find themselves attending services with Jewish partners, or parents, or other family members.
+These services, while tremendously important to Jews, can be difficult for those without Jewish education to access, due to length, solemnity, and the density of Hebrew.
+Nevertheless, I always strongly recommend that those of other religions accompany their Jewish partners or parents to synagogue services, both to keep them from feeling lonely, and to learn and reflect.

-In our Interfaith Families Project, we have the great fortune to have services led by Rabbi Harold White, a rabbi who spent 40 years in a Jesuit environment at Georgetown University.
+In our Interfaith Families Project, a community of interfaith families raising children with both Judaism and Christianity in Washington DC, we have the great fortune to have annual High Holy Day services led by Rabbi Harold White, a rabbi who spent 40 years in a Jesuit environment at Georgetown University.
 Recently, he shared some interfaith interconnections to look for on Rosh Hashanah and Yom Kippur:

 - Awe.
 Since the highest of holy days in Judaism is actually the weekly Shabbat, many rabbis prefer the term “The Days of Awe” to describe Rosh Hashanah and Yom Kippur.
 Think of awe not as fear, but as a mystic trembling meant to “stir up divine sparks.”
 Rabbi White compared the swaying of Jews at prayer (known in Yiddish as shuckling) to the quaking of Quakers and the shaking of Shakers.
 Rhythmic body movement during prayer, whether it’s dancing or repeated bowing, occurs in virtually every religion, from Africa to Asia to American Indian traditions: the mind and body come together, self-consciousness falls away.
 Says Rabbi White, “Evangelicals have the right idea on this, with hands thrown up in the air.”